nationalarchives/dr2-ingest/docs/ingest.md

 ### Upsert Archive Folders

 [This Lambda](/scala/lambdas/ingest-upsert-archive-folders/) is responsible for creating or updating certain folders within the Preservation System.
-This step is required as the default behaviour of the ingest mechanism is to place the full package within a folder comfigured on the ingest workflow, ingesting as a child of the root node is not possible within the Preservation System.
+This step is required as the default behaviour of the ingest mechanism is to place the full package within a folder configured on the ingest workflow, ingesting as a child of the root node is not possible within the Preservation System.
 We also have a requirement to update some folder metadata on subsequent ingests, for example, if the Discovery title or description of a dept/series changes, we’d want to update this within the Preservation System.

 Both when creating or updating a folder, identifiers are passed through into the Preservation System’s native Identifier feature.
-Any field prefixed with `id_`, will create or update the identifier of that type., e.g. `id_Code` will become the `Code` identifier within the Preservation System.
+Any field prefixed with `id_`, will create or update the identifier of that type, e.g. `id_Code` will become the `Code` identifier within the Preservation System.
 This has been implemented as the values of identifiers can be dependent on upstream system - court documents have a `Cite` identifier which other document types do not, court documents also exist in a “case folder” with a custom Code identifier.

 ### Asset OPEX Creation